laurenashpole/inner-image-zoom/CONTRIBUTING.md

 yarn start:vue
 ```

-Replacing `vue` with your desired name.
+Replacing `vue` with the appropriate name.

 ## Development